×

 Basic Art Pricing Strategies for Beginners

-If you’re just starting, knowing how to price your art can feel like guesswork.
+If you’re just starting out, not knowing how to price your art can make setting a value feel like guesswork.
 However, some tried-and-true methods can help you develop a baseline.

 1. Calculate Your Hourly Rate